stephenhammy/kraken-for-wordpress/README.md

   * Initial release.

 ## License
-Kraken for WordPress is licensed under [WTFPL](http://www.wtfpl.net/).
+Kraken for WordPress is free to use under the [MIT License](http://gomakethings.com/mit/).